RobinTail/express-zod-api/README.md

 });
 ```

-In order to configure `upload` more precisely, install the `@types/express-fileupload` package for assistance.
+In order to configure `upload` more precisely, ensure having `@types/express-fileupload` installed.

 _You can still send other data and specify additional `input` parameters, including arrays and objects._